 The golden rule of macros

-Now, a proper macronutrient arrangement is the golden rule here.
+Now, a proper macronutrient arrangement should not become your obsession.
 A meal composed of 75 to 80% of fat, 15 to 25% protein and 10 to 5% carbohydrates with nutritious, unprocessed foods can keep you fed for over 12 hours.
-As you can imagine, this period of spontaneous intermittent fasting helps you in your quest to control the amount of food and calories, without feeling hungry between meals.
+However, if you slightly reduce the fats and increase the protein, a miracle might happen!
+As you can imagine, this period of spontaneous intermittent fasting helps you in your quest to control the amount of food, without feeling hungry between meals.

 We know, the standard diet imposed three meals and three snacks daily.
 But if you allow yourself to eat only when you are hungry, you will be pleasantly surprised by seeing ketones in the blood growing and a healthy weight loss happening.